Finding Maximal Exact Matches in Graphs: Experiments

-We used $\kappa=16$ in all experiments, as this was the length of the shortest string spelled by paths of length 3 nodes over all \textefgs.
+We used $\kappa=12$ in all experiments, as this was the length of the shortest string spelled by an edge over all \textefgs.
 For the queries, we extracted 1000 substrings of length 100 from the first 20 strains.
 For each query, we selected two random positions and mutated them with equal probability for A, C, G, or T. The queries were then concatenated into a long sequence and the bidirectional r-index was built on it as described by \Cref{cor:setofqueries}.
 The MEMs were computed between the queries and the respective text/graph index.

 The number of MEMs for each index is reported in Figure~\ref{fig:numberofMEMs} and the number of runs in the two Burrows--Wheeler transforms of each index is reported in Figure~\ref{fig:numberofruns}.
 As can be seen from the results, the number of MEMs is greatly reduced when indexing the graph compared to indexing the collection of strains.
 In this setting, almost all graph MEMs have a counterpart in the collection: we implemented also a filtering mode analogous to Corollary~\ref{cor:adding-r-index} so that only graph MEMs occurring in the original strains are reported.
-The number of path MEMs (and thus total number of MEMs) reported dropped only by 10, 10, 8, 7, and 9 for the case of \textefg\ on 20, 40, 60, 80, and 100 strains, respectively.
+The number of path MEMs (and thus total number of MEMs) reported dropped by 92, 97, 90, 91, and 91 for the case of \textefg\ on 20, 40, 60, 80, and 100 strains, respectively.
+That is, less than 2\% of the reported graph MEMs were recombinants of the input strains.
+However, since the implementation outputs long MEMs in pieces, this percentage may be higher for full-length graphs MEMs.

-The number of runs (the major factor affecting the space used by the index) for the bidirectional r-index of the collection and that of the concatenation of node labels are comparable.
+The number of runs (the major factor affecting the space used by the indexes) for the bidirectional r-index of the collection and that of the concatenation of node labels are comparable.
 For edges and especially for paths of length 3 nodes the number of runs is significantly higher.
 Fortunately, the growth of these metrics when more strains are added is limited.
 This is not surprising, as the stains are highly similar and thus the added information content is limited and known to be correlated with the number of BWT runs~\cite{makinen2010storage}.